johnfanv2/LenovoLegionLinux/README.md

 - Lenovo Legion 5 Pro 16ITH6 (BIOS H1CN52WW (there was an error in CPU temp with H1CN51WW)): sensors, fan curve, power profiles
 - Lenovo Legion 5 15ACH6A (BIOS G9CN30WW), all AMD variant: sensors, fan curve (with mini fan curve), power profile

 *Note:* Features that are not confirmed probably also work.
 They were just not tested.

-Currently fan control is not working.
+Currently fan control is not working for the following models.
 Other features, probably work:
 - Legion with BIOS HACN*, e.g. S7-15ACH6: [Issue](https://github.com/johnfanv2/LenovoLegionLinux/issues/13)
 - Legion Y530 and Legion Y540: [Issue](https://github.com/johnfanv2/LenovoLegionLinux/issues/16)